BuskeeBusker/BuskeeBusker/docs/DP4/[DP4]MC2_BuskeeBusker_report.md

 ### 2) Design choices
 We avoided to implement following features in Lo-fi prototype.
 1. Selecting all possible options such as dates in calendar, radio inputs in each row because different options would not lead to a different page, it will just lead to different contents.
-1. Selecting all possible options such as dates in calendar, radio inputs in each row because different options would not lead to a different page, it will just lead to different contents.
 2. Scrolling movement.
 In the Hi-Fi prototype, it is very likely to be implemented, however, in Lo-Fi, it was not our key feature to demonstrate a large data for buskees.
 Moreover, we tried to make the interface externally consistent with popular SNS.
 Hopefully, we thought this would allow buskees to assume that there will be more data about schedule, feed, etc. in the actual service.
 3. Recommended contents.
 In Lo-Fi prototype, we did not try to implement ‘recommendation’ algorithms.
 The efficiency or relevancy of recommendation are not what we tested in this level of prototype.